other others 〰 a place for skin thinking is a distributed, hybrid symposium that explores touch across disciplines and practices.

 Amon Elise is a community organizer, cuddle facilitator, consent guardian, and erotic communicator.
 They are reshaping Black queer spaces in Los Angeles through the revival of Decadence, a Black and queer-only play party, and LA Cuddle Club, a space for platonic intimacy.
 With an intentional approach, Amon Elise fosters environments where Black queer people can exist without compromise; reconnecting with each other through community, consent, and care.
 In this session, Amon will discuss cuddling as a revolutionary practice and share the structures they’ve developed for their gatherings.

-Tyra Wigg is a Swedish artist based in Basel who works with choreography, dance, and performance art.
+Tyra Wigg (Sweden/Switzerland) works with choreography, dance, and performance art.
 Tyra’s background in massage therapy and care work has stimulated a curiosity in how artistic and physiotherapeutic practices can intersect and expand subjective corporealities.
 They embrace choreography and performance art as strategies to connect with the desires and conflicts of the sensing body in its cultural, political, and material environment.
-Tyra’s session invites receivers to construct a sensory anatomy based on information that they choose to share with the massage therapist.
+Tyra’s session “phone massage” invites receivers to construct a sensory anatomy based on the information that they choose to share.
+This information is used to generate a collective body which Tyra massages at a distance.
+Relaxation and exploration come hand in hand.
 Inspired by the body/fantasy stimulating practice of phone sex, “phone massage” is an interactive performance that offers treatment remotely through prosthetic touch and audio transmission.

 Organized by Touch Praxis (Nina Sarnelle + Selwa Sweidan), other others is a series that brings together artists, facilitators, and scholars to explore embodied connection, anti-colonial touch, and collective care through interactive installations, performances, workshops, conversations, a zine publication, and screenings.
 The series began in May at Human Resources Los Angeles.